pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 CDI device names, which kubelet MUST pass to the runtime through the CRI protocol.

+On a Kubelet or node restart, NodePrepareResource must be called to ensure resource preparation.
+For this purpose, NodePrepareResource is designed to be idempotent, so Kubelet does not need to track or detect whether a resource is prepared.

 ```protobuf
 message NodePrepareResourceRequest {
   // The ResourceClaim namespace (ResourceClaim.meta.Namespace).